tonyrog/varp/doc/api.md

 varpy.nbcp(vp)
 ```

-decide and bind next unbound variables until either
+Repeatedly decide/bind next unbound variable, on a new level and
-no more variables to bind, return True,
+run bcp until there are no more variables to bind or a contradiction
-or a contradicion is reached, then return False.
+is found.
+If a contraduction is readed them return __False__
+otherwise there is a model, and __True__ is returned.
-nbcp can be use with undo to implement a tight loop
+__nbcp__ can be use together with undo to implement
-for simple backtracking.
+simple backtracking using a tight loop:

 ``` python
     def bt(vp):